DaoCloud/DaoCloud-docs/docs/en/docs/kairship/workload/cronjob.md

   - toc
 ---

-# mirror to create a scheduled task
+# Create CronJob from Image

 Follow the steps below to create a scheduled task (Cronob).